Opinion: Is there anything more British than Holly and Phil’s frosty fallout?

 But wait, there’s more.
 She thanks him for “his experience” and “his humour”.
 It feels like a very, very early version of ChatGPT has written this in a terrible attempt to sound human.
 It delivers the bare minimum of warmth and kindness.
 And when a Brit gives the bare minimum, they’re really giving nothing at all.

 A Brit who wants to leave things on a cheery note might say “I hope we work together in the future” or, if they’re feeling particularly gracious, they’ll say “can’t wait to see what you do next!”
-But instead, Holly plumped for: “The sofa won’t feel the same without him”.
-This could be translated in many ways, but judging from the reactions I’ve seen on social media I think what a lot of Brits have actually translated it as is: “The sofa will still be here, you won’t be on it, and, oh, what a blessed relief”.
+But instead, Holly plumped for: “The sofa won’t feel the same without him.”
+This could be translated in many ways, but judging from the reactions I’ve seen on social media I think what a lot of Brits have actually translated it as is: “The sofa will still be here, you won’t be on it, and, oh, what a blessed relief.”

 We’ve all stood with gritted teeth while the colleague who always cooked fish in the microwave and told the boss we spent too much time on Facebook slices into their “sorry you’re leaving” cake.
-We say to them, “we’ll miss you, this place won’t be the same without you.”
-But what we really mean is, “thank God they’re gone and I’ve now got their parking space.”
+We say to them: “We’ll miss you, this place won’t be the same without you.”
+But what we really mean is: “Thank God they’re gone and I’ve now got their parking space.”
 Holly Willoughby rounded off her goodbye with a heart emoji.
 Just the one, though.
 Not three.
 One measly heart.
 She might as well of used the poo emoji.
 Perhaps I’m reading far too much into this brief message.
 After all, that’s what British people do.

 The Very British Problems Quiz Book by Rob Temple is published by Sphere and is out now